iroegbu/newproject/README.md

 A simple cli tool to generate boilerplate folder structure for new projects.

 # Why Did I Create This Module?
-After working on my first modeule for Eyowo, I realized that I would have to go through the process of checking out of branches, creating files and folders, and installing dependencies for every new feature I was going to implement.
+After working on my first feature for Eyowo, I realized that I would have to go through the process of checking out of branches, creating files and folders, and installing dependencies for every new feature I was going to implement.
 This package is a way to automate the process.

 # How To Use